drazic1/droneDispatcher/README.md

 ```

 ### `GET /packages`
 This returns a randomized list of packages.
-You will need to assign the packages from this endpoint to the drones returned from the other endpoint.
+Solution assigns the packages from this endpoint to the drones returned from the other endpoint.
 The deadline here is a Unix timestamp.

 ```javascript
 [